 - From there, select Software Update.

 - If there are pending updates, tap on Download & Install.

 The lock screen widgets on iOS 16 continuously fetch data from their relevant apps.
 To show you updated information, the applications are constantly running in the background, even if you’ve force-closed them.
-These widgets also require heavy resources to run and hence consume extra power, leading to a temperature rise in your device.
+These widgets also require heavy resources to run and hence consume extra power, leading to a rise in your device’s temperature.